Heartworm in Dogs

 What is Heartworm in Dogs?

-Symptoms of Heartworm in Dogs
+Symptoms of heartworm disease in dogs include:

 - Reluctance to exercise